 Purina studies have shown that a higher lean body mass in cats is associated with longevity, while the loss of lean body mass in dogs is linked with shorter survival times.
 Research shows that higher protein diets can help preserve both LBM and body weight in cats and dogs.

 At all stages of life, maintaining ideal body weight is key to maintaining LBM.
 However, Purina studies show that cats commonly lose body weight and LBM after about 12 years of age.
 In some aging cats, this loss of weight and LBM leads to what may be referred to as the “skinny old cat syndrome.”
 Although nutrition cannot completely prevent sarcopenia in aging cats (or dogs), nutrition can play a role in delaying some of the age-related changes in body weight and body composition of these older felines.1

 A study of 256 cats showed they begin to lose both LBM and fat at approximately 12 years of age.4

 This advanced loss of LBM, called sarcopenia, poses a risk for health problems and a shorter life span.

-For “skinny old cats” every 10-gram increase in LBM results in a 2% increased chance of survival.5,6
+A longitudinal study of aging, non-obese cats, showed that every 10-gram increase in LBM resulted in a 2% increased chance of survival.1,10

 High-protein, low-calorie diets significantly increased fat loss and reduced loss of LBM in overweight cats undergoing weight loss when compared with cats fed normal protein, low-calorie diets.7

-Purina research with overweight dogs also showed that a high protein diet protects LBM during weight loss.
+Purina research with overweight dogs showed that a high protein diet helps protect LBM during weight loss.

 In this study, overweight dogs fed a diet with a higher percentage of calories from protein lost more fat and retained more LBM while moving closer to their optimal body condition.